 A patch test is used to determine whether you have allergic contact dermatitis.
 During this test, your provider puts a small amount of an allergen on your skin, covers it with a bandage, and checks it in two to four days for signs of a rash.

 With the right treatment, you can manage skin allergies and rashes.
-To schedule an appointment with Park Plaza Dermatology, call us or book a visit online.
+To schedule an appointment with one of our NYC cosmetic dermatologists, call us or book a visit online.